qwc-services/qwc-services.github.io/src/release_notes/QwcDockerUpgradeNotes.md

+# Updating to qwc-map-viewer:v2026.02.24

+In `qwc-map-viewer:v2026.02.24`, the `tiles3d` and `objects3d` fields of a `map3d` configuration block have been replaced by a unified `objects` field, see [View3D](../topics/View3D.md).
+Consequently, also the `3D Tiles Tileset` resource type has been renamed to `3D Object`.
+Therefore, when updating to `qwc-map-viewer:v2026.02.24`, also update to `qwc-base-db-migrate:v2026.02.24`, `qwc-config-generator:v2026.02.24` and `qwc-admin-gui:v2026.02.24`.

 # Updating to qwc-map-viewer:v2026.02.01 \[2025-lts &rarr; 2026-lts\]

 As of `qwc-map-viewer:v2026.02.01`, the `editConfig` will not be embedded in the `themes.json` anymore, but will be dynamically loaded on-demand.
 This reduces the size of the initial `themes.json`.
 When updating to `qwc-map-viewer:v2026.02.01`, you will also need to update to `qwc-config-generator:v2026.01.30` and then run the config generator.